rcapillon/eigenfem/README.md

 Eigen is used for linear algebra and Spectra is used to solve sparse generalized eigenvalue problems.

 **IMPORTANT NOTE**:
 The code is still in development and not fully usable at this time.
-At the time, only specific demonstration cases can be run.
+The code has not been validated on test cases.
+For now, only specific demonstration cases can be run.
 Custom usage documentation will be added later.

 ## Dependencies